Changed travel patterns give the eastern Adriatic a strong summer season

 With continued restrictions on some citizen of the Western Balkans visiting the EU, but an easing of restrictions within the region, travel within the region was up the summer.

 In Albania, the number of arrivals from neighbouring Kosovo was sharply up and there were also large numbers of visitors from Montenegro and North Macedonia.
-As soon as Albania lifted restrictions on travel from neighbouring counties this sping there were reports of Kosovan cars queuing on the border on their way to the coast.
-There continued to be large numbers of Kosovan visitors throughout the summer — a total of 795,880 in August, or approximately double the 356,327 who came in August 2020.
+As soon as Albania lifted restrictions on travel from neighbouring counties this spring there were reports of Kosovan cars queuing on the border on their way to the coast.
+There continued to be large numbers of Kosovan visitors throughout the summer – a total of 795,880 in August, or approximately double the 356,327 who came in August 2020.

 August saw a hike in arrivals from Montenegro even compared to 2019, and numbers were also up from the US, which has a large Albanian diaspora, Poland and Germany.
 Albania has become a popular destination for Polish package tourists seeking a cheap holiday in the sun, and numbers have increased in recent years.